Xyclade/MachineLearning/Readme.md

   def getDateFromEmail(email: String): Date = {
-    //Find the index of the Date: line in the complete email val dateLineIndex = email.indexOf("Date:")
+    //Find the index of the Date: line in the complete email val dateLineIndex = email
+    .indexOf("Date:")

-    val endOfDateLine = email.substring(dateLineIndex).indexOf('\n') + dateLineIndex
+    val endOfDateLine = email
+    .substring(dateLineIndex)
+    .indexOf('\n') + dateLineIndex

-    //All possible date patterns in the emails. val datePatterns = Array("EEE MMM dd HH:mm:ss yyyy", "EEE, dd MMM yyyy HH:mm", "dd MMM yyyy HH:mm:ss", "EEE MMM dd yyyy HH:mm")
+    //All possible date patterns in the emails. val datePatterns = Array(	"EEE MMM dd HH:mm:ss yyyy", "EEE, dd MMM yyyy HH:mm",
+    							"dd MMM yyyy HH:mm:ss",
+     							"EEE MMM dd yyyy HH:mm")

     datePatterns.foreach { x =>
-      //Try to directly return a date from the formatting.when it fails on a pattern it continues with the next one until one works
+      //Try to directly return a date from the formatting.
+      //when it fails on a pattern it continues with the next one
+      // until one works

+      Try(return new SimpleDateFormat(x)
+      				.parse(email
-      Try(return new SimpleDateFormat(x).parse(email.substring(dateLineIndex + 5, endOfDateLine).trim.substring(0, x.length)))
+      						.substring(dateLineIndex + 5, endOfDateLine)
+      						.trim.substring(0, x.length)))
     }
-    //Finally, if all failed return null (this will not happen with our example data but without this return the code will not compile) null
+    //Finally, if all failed return null
+    //(this will not happen with our example data but without
+    //this return the code will not compile) null
   }
 }